beaker-project/beaker-project.org/dev/proposals/reference-harness.rst

 * No external dependencies
 * Portability to older distros and non-Linux platforms
 * Clean, complete execution environment for tasks
+* Installing task dependencies at the start of the task, instead of relying on Anaconda ``%packages``

 Explicit *non*-goals:

 * 100% compatibility with Beah (RHTS)
+* RHTS XML-RPC emulation
 * Support for multi-host synchronization

 As suggested by its name, the reference harness will also provide a starting